 - Please use metric units whenever possible.

-- Please be aware of HIPAA and avoid using patient name or personal identifiers.
+- Please be aware patient privacy regulations and avoid using patient name or personal identifiers.